• Recipes

 finished dish with title text overlay to save on Pinterest.

-Vegan fried rice is simple, satisfying, and perfect for weeknights when you're craving a flavorful, healthier option than take-out.
-With mixed veggies and JUST Egg (optional), this vegan fried rice is always a hit!
-Add your favorite plant-based protein to turn it into a 1-pot meal.
-Ready in 30 minutes!
+Vegan fried rice is easy, satisfying, and perfect for weeknights when you're craving a flavorful option that's healthier than take-out!
+With mixed vegetables and plant-based JUST Egg (or tofu), this vegan fried rice is always a hit!
+Add your favorite plant-based protein to turn it into a 1-pot, 30-minute meal.

 a dome of colorful vegan fried rice on a white plate.